5 Cash Flow Tips For Retailers In October

 Take Advantage of Vendor Discounts

 Large inventory purchases are the norm for his time of the year.
 If funds are available, take your vendor discounts for early payment.
 The ROI can be significant and boost profits enormously.
-Any temporary cash flow squeeze will be loosened over the next few weeks.
+Any temporary squeeze will be loosened over the next few weeks.
 In addition, you’ll gain some good cred with your vendors.

 Make Large Purchases before Year End